alperuzun/THRESHOLD/README.md

 ## Authors

-This project was developed by `Finán Gammell` with support from `Jennifer Li` and `Dr. Alper Uzun` in the Uzun Lab at Brown University.
+This project was developed by `Finán Gammell`, `Jennifer Li` and `Dr. Alper Uzun` in the Uzun Lab at Brown University.

 ## License